ModernFlyouts-Community/ModernFlyouts/README.md

 **Alternatively download from Github:**

 1. Go to the [latest releases' page](https://github.com/ShankarBUS/ModernFlyouts/releases/latest).
-2. Download the latest zip file.
+2. Download the latest .MSIX file.
 3. Make sure you have .NET Core 3.1 installed on your machine.
-4. Install the **ModernFlyouts.MSIX**.
+4. Install **ModernFlyouts.MSIX**.